AGI Connector 4.22.1

 -

-More powerful alerting through expression-based calculated metrics (ratios, percentages, and other derived indicators).
+More powerful calculations through expression-based calculated metrics (ratios, percentages, and other derived indicators).

 -